-The efficacy of bevacizumab in combination with FOLFOX and FOLFIRI in the treatment of unresectable metastatic disease (see Chemotherapy for Advanced or Metastatic Disease in the NCCN Guidelines for Colon Cancer) has led to its use in combination with these regimens in the preoperative setting.
+The efficacy of bevacizumab in combination with FOLFOX and FOLFIRI in the treatment of unresectable metastatic disease (see Systemic Therapy for Advanced or Metastatic Disease in the NCCN Guidelines for Colon Cancer) has led to study of its use in combination with these regimens in the preoperative setting.
 However, the safety of administering bevacizumab pre- or postoperatively in combination with 5-FU-based regimens has not been adequately evaluated.
-A retrospective evaluation of data from 2 randomized clinical trials of 1132 patients receiving chemotherapy with or without bevacizumab as initial therapy for metastatic colorectal cancer indicated that the incidence of wound healing complications was increased for the group of patients undergoing a major surgical procedure while receiving a bevacizumab-containing regimen when compared to the group receiving chemotherapy alone while undergoing major surgery (13% vs. 3.4%, respectively; P = .28).
-However, when chemotherapy plus bevacizumab or chemotherapy alone was administered prior to surgery, the incidence of wound healing complications in either group of patients was low (1.3% vs. 0.5%; P =.63).
-The panel recommends at least a 6-week interval (which corresponds to 2 half-lives of the drug) between the last dose of bevacizumab and elective surgery.
-Further support for this recommendation comes from results of a single-center, nonrandomized, phase II trial of patients with potentially resectable liver metastases.
-509 This study showed no increase in bleeding or wound complications when the bevacizumab component of CapeOx plus bevacizumab therapy was stopped 5 weeks prior to surgery (ie, bevacizumab excluded from the sixth cycle of therapy).
-In addition, no significant differences in bleeding, wound, or hepatic complications were observed in a retrospective trial evaluating effects of preoperative bevacizumab stopped ≤8 weeks vs. >8 weeks prior to resection of liver colorectal metastases for patients receiving oxaliplatin- or irinotecan-containing regimens.510 neutropenia (12.2%), and gastrointestinal perforation (7.1%) were the most common causes of fatality.
-Venous thromboembolisms, however, were not increased in patients receiving bevacizumab with chemotherapy versus those receiving chemotherapy alone.
+A retrospective evaluation of data from 2 randomized clinical trials of 1132 patients receiving chemotherapy with or without bevacizumab as initial therapy for metastatic colorectal cancer indicated that the incidence of wound healing complications was increased for the group of patients undergoing a major surgical procedure while receiving a bevacizumabcontaining regimen when compared to the group receiving chemotherapy alone while undergoing major surgery (13% vs. 3.4%, respectively; P = .28).
+However, when chemotherapy plus bevacizumab or chemotherapy alone was administered prior to surgery, the incidence of wound healing complications in either group of patients was low (1.3% vs. 0.5%; P = .63).

-A recent meta-analysis of randomized controlled trials demonstrated that the addition of bevacizumab to chemotherapy is associated with a higher incidence of treatment-related mortality than chemotherapy alone (RR, 1.33; 95% CI, 1.02-1.73; P = .04); hemorrhage (23.5%),
+A recent meta-analysis of randomized controlled trials demonstrated that the addition of bevacizumab to chemotherapy is associated with a higher incidence of treatment-related mortality than chemotherapy alone (RR, 1.33; 95% CI, 1.02-1.73; P = .04); hemorrhage (23.5%), neutropenia (12.2%), and gastrointestinal perforation (7.1%) were the most common causes of fatality.549 Venous thromboembolisms, however, were not increased in patients receiving bevacizumab with chemotherapy versus those receiving chemotherapy alone.550